-London is home to a thriving street art scene that’s ever-changing and never boring.
+Shoreditch is home to a thriving street art scene that’s ever-changing and never boring.
 Discover the best neighbourhoods for street art in London in this series of articles.
-We start with street art in Shoreditch – the ever-cool hub of London’s urban art scene.
+We start with Shoreditch street art – the ever-cool hub of London’s urban art scene.

 As a born and bred Londoner, I’m sometimes guilty of taking the city for granted.
 Though I’ve written about the street art in Lima and Lisbon, I hadn’t said a word about the thriving urban art scene in my hometown.

 Over the weekend, I set out to fix that.
 12 miles of walking, several tube/ train/ bus/ overground rides, many Instagram posts and Tweets and here are the results.
-The definitive guide to street art in London.
+The definitive guide to Shoreditch street art.

-This is the first in a series of articles chronicling where you can find the best street art in London – don’t forget to come back and check the others, which will be published throughout the course of the next week.
+This is the first in a series of articles chronicling where you can find the best street art in London – you can also read about street art in Camden here, and there’s more to come.

 You can’t write a piece about street art in London without talking about Shoreditch.